 - Stories of migration from within the community

 - Other relevant concepts explored through HASS inquiries.

 What to avoid writing about

-Students should not include any personal information about themselves or others (such as full names, addresses, health information, and so on) that would allow someone else to identify them.
+Students should not include any personal information about themselves or others that would allow someone else to identify them.

 Winning entries will be published on ABC Education and ACTF websites and social media channels.

 Walker Books is generously providing book packs to all placegetters as part of this year’s prize package.
 Placegetters will also receive a signed copy of My Place and a certificate of achievement.

 Additionally, winning students in each category will receive vouchers to spend in the ACTF Shop:

 All teachers of placegetters will receive a copy of the My Place book.